SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/02-Router-in-ExpressJs.md

   res.sendFile("PATH TO FILE" + fileName) })
 ```

-- `res.render` \- render a view template, index HTML or other template
+- `res.render`: render a view template, index HTML or other template
 [/slide]

 [slide]